snowykami/blog/en/about.md

 # About me

 ## Introduction
-Hi, I'm Snowykami, a backend developer from Chongqing.
-I'm currently working in the backend development department of [RedrockTeam](https://redrock.team), doing microservices and cloud-native related work.
+Hi, I'm Snowykami, come from Chongqing, China.
+I'm currently working in the **backend development department of [RedrockTeam](https://redrock.team)**, doing microservices and cloud-native related work.
 Also, I am a member of the management team of [Liteyuki Studio](https://liteyuki.icu) and Snowyfirefly Studio, responsible for the planning of technical direction and the promotion of projects.